Ethersocial/esnwallet/Wallet-README.txt

-Ethersocial Wallet
+ESC Wallet

-The Ethersocial wallet, which allows you to create simple and multisig wallets to manage your esc.
+The ESC wallet, which allows you to create simple and multisig wallets to manage your esc.

 The wallet contains its own node, but can also use an already running one, if the IPC path of that node is the standard path.
 (See below)